suviahtinen/Flexible-interrupted-time-series-to-aggregated-data/README.md

-This repository contains code and resources for analyzing flexible interrupted time series models, specifically segmented mixed-effects models, using aggregated data.
+This repository contains code and resources for analyzing flexible interrupted time series models (segmented mixed-effects models) using aggregated data.
 These models are particularly useful for evaluating the impact of interventions, policy changes or the effect of unplanned global crises over time when individual-level data is not available or difficult to use.
 By incorporating spline-based random effects and segmented trends, the approach allows for flexible modeling of time-dependent changes and discontinuities.

-The included scripts demonstrate how to interpret results using R packages nlme and lmeSplines.
+The included scripts demonstrate how to analyze changes in food purchasing behavior across various sociodemographic groups, as well as, modes of remote work (study), and how to interpret results using R packages nlme and lmeSplines.
 There are two folders, where are specify model structures to aggregated data by using modes of remote working/studying (remote work) and different sociodemographic groups (strata).

-In strata folder, there are algorithm to merge groups by using agglomerative hierarchical clustering and average linkage.
+In strata folder, there is algorithm to merge groups by using agglomerative hierarchical clustering and average linkage.
+This was used to identify the main change profiles, as well as outlying change profiles from different sociodemographic groups.
 The number of algorithmically combined strata was determined by the maximum of the average Silhouette index score.
-This was used to identify the main change profiles, as well as outlying change profiles from different sociodemographic groups.